How does it really happen?

 If you want an example from another world, let’s look at the Avengers.
 Who got to kill Thanos?
 Was it Ant-Man, or Rocket or Groot?
 No, it was Iron Man, who had been a focal point and main character over a decade and 20 plus movies.
 If it wasn’t him it would have been Thor or Captain America.
 They spent ten years telling us they were the most important characters and they weren’t gonna break from that so that Paul Rudd could be rewarded for years of being a good actor playing a side character.
 Did some other people get licks in?
 Yes, but they ultimately got slapped by the big boss down by hook or by crook before the man they told us was number one beat him.

 In closing let me reiterate what I’ve said said before (most recently here).
 You don’t get a big spot because you jumped through certain hoops, you get one because the booker thinks putting you in one will make them more money.
 And no, it’s not a fair process.
 But if and when an opportunity comes, your personal backstory or the number of moves you can do or even beating the person you’re in there with aren’t enough to win people over.
-You have to do it, you have to make people see a main eventer when they look at you not just somebody is technically proficient.
+You have to do it, you have to make people see a main eventer when they look at you not just somebody who is technically proficient or has a sympathetic real life story.
 Getting a charity win does not do that, and hoping that it will is a fools errand.
 All you can hope for as a fan is that your favorites get opportunities, and that they’re able to use those opportunities to reach that level.
 Period, end of story.